mattermost/mattermost-plugin-ai/docs/developer-setup-guide.md

 1. Access Mattermost and configure the Mattermost AI Copilot Plugin:

    1. Log in to Mattermost as an administrator
-   1. Follow the [configuration guide](./docs/configuration-guide.md) to set up the Mattermost AI Copilot Plugin.
+   1. Follow the [Mattermost Product Documentation](https://docs.mattermost.com/configure/enable-ai-copilot.html) to set up the Mattermost AI Copilot Plugin.